DataDog/documentation/content/en/observability_pipelines/_index.md

 {{< img src="observability_pipelines/templates.png" alt="The Observability Pipelines UI showing the six templates" style="width:100%;" >}}

-The [templates](#out-of-the-box-templates) are purpose-built for the following use cases:
+The [templates](#out-of-the-box-templates) are built for the following use cases:

 #### Log Volume Control

-Raw logs are noisy and only some logs are useful for further search and analysis during investigations.
+Raw logs are noisy, and only some logs are useful for further search and analysis during investigations.
 Use the Log Volume Control template to determine which logs to send to your indexed solution, such as a SIEM or log management solution.
 This helps you to increase the value of your indexed logs and also remain within your planned budget.

 #### Dual Ship Logs

-As your organization grows, your observability needs for different use cases, such as security, archiving, and log management also change.
+As your organization grows, your observability needs for different use cases, such as security, archiving, and log management, also change.
 This could mean having to trial different archiving, SIEM, and log management solutions.
-However, managing log pipelines to different solutions can get complicated.
+However, managing log pipelines to different solutions can be complicated.
 Use the Dual Ship Logs template to centrally aggregate, process, and send copies of your logs to different destinations.

 #### Archive Logs